unisi-tech/unisi/README.md

 means the current value of 'device' is 'cpu' and options are ['cpu', 'gpu'] .

-### Basic gui elements ###
+### Basic information element - Unit ###
-Normally they have type property which says unisi what data it contains and optionally how to draw the element.
+Normally they have type property which says unisi what data it contains and optionally how to operate and draw the element.
 #### If the element name starts from _ , unisi will hide its name on the screen. ####
 if we need to paint an icon in an element, add 'icon': 'any MD icon name' to the element constructor.